-Location: Dr. Jamison is located at our Park Road/Myers Park office where she accepts Aetna, Blue Cross/Blue Shield and Carolina Behavioral Health and out-of-network benefits.
+Location: Dr. Jamison is located at our Park Road/Myers Park office where she accepts Aetna, Blue Cross/Blue Shield, Carolina Behavioral Health Alliance, and out-of-network benefits.

 Education: Mr. Miles earned a Bachelor of Arts degree in Pastoral Counseling from the University of Tennessee and a Master of Divinity degree from Wake Forest University.
 He is a board-certified chaplain and educator in the Association of Clinical Pastoral Education.
 Daniel then received a Master of Arts Degree in Clinical Mental Health Counseling from UNC Charlotte.